cedar-policy/cedar-docs/docs/what-is-cedar.md

 Cedar policies are designed to be easy to read and understand, making them accessible to both technical and non-technical stakeholders involved in defining access control policies.
 This helps facilitate collaboration and communication among different stakeholders in a distributed system.

+## Considerations

+While we’ve endeavored to make Cedar a safe environment to evaluate policies, there are always risks when it comes to running arbitrary policies submitted by users.
+Here are some things to consider if you plan on executing arbitrary Cedar policies provided by end users.

++ Cedar has no facilities for input and output operations, so Cedar policies can't do things like read from a file or get information from the network.
++ The evaluation of one Cedar policy can't effect the evaluation of any other policy.
++ Although the evaluation of any Cedar policy is guaranteed to terminate, a malicious user could attempt to submit a very lengthy policy, which could incur either storage or performance costs.
+If you are evaluation arbitrary Cedar policies submitted by user, we recommend enforcing a length limit on them.
++ Cedar performs only authorization.
+It has no capability to perform authentication.

 ## Services that use Cedar<a name="related-services"></a>

 The following AWS services use Cedar as their authorization policy language.
 For more information about how each service uses Cedar, and any service-specific considerations, see the documentation for each service.